56 Aircraft Stability & Control

 - A good website on aspects of stability and control from the piloting perspective.

 - The author acknowledges his teacher, Arthur W. Babister.
-Dr. Babister was a flight dynamics engineer at the Blackburn Aircraft Company and contributed to the design of the Buccaneer fighter bomber and the Beverly transport airplane.
+Dr. Babister was a flight dynamics engineer at the Blackburn Aircraft Company and contributed to designing the Buccaneer fighter bomber and the Beverly transport airplane.
 He became a professor of aeronautical engineering at the University of Glasgow in 1965.
 Using his well-known book, "Aircraft Dynamic Stability and Response," he taught countless student engineers the intricacies of flight dynamics, always appreciating that it was not the most straightforward subject to master. ↵

 - First given by Lanchester in his 1908 book titled Aerodonetics. ↵